 So, in this article, we are going to examine how you can ETL MySQL data to Amazon Redshift.

 We’re going to look at some data loading concepts to Redshift and the best practices you can follow, that come from our experience.
-This post is a part of a series that will entail more details on the methods and options you have.
-After this small intro let’s cut to the chase.

 The different methods for MySQL to Amazon Redshift Data Loading are: